uclaacm/hoth6-ios-workshop/README.md

 Also repeat this for the 2 right side Buttons, but with the right side Textfield.

+For each of the two top Buttons, select Align and click Vertically in Container.

 For each of the two bottom Buttons, select Add New Constraints and add a top constraint of 40.